Lee Kuan Yew School of Public Policy: History

 The Lee Kuan Yew School of Public Policy is an autonomous postgraduate school of the National University of Singapore (NUS).
-The QS World University Rankings (2019) ranked NUS 11th in the world and 1st in Asia.
 It was formally launched on 4 August 2004 and named in honour of Singapore's first and longest-serving prime minister.
 The school inherited the Policy Programme that NUS had set up with Harvard Kennedy School in 1992.
 Today, the LKY School offers five master's degree programmes, a senior fellowship programme and a PhD programme, and has four research centres.

 The mission of the school is to 'be the leading global public policy school in Asia, developing thought leadership, improving standards of governance and transforming lives for a more sustainable world.

 Its Executive Education, the consultancy arm of the school, established also in 2010 provides short term training programs for over 2,000 senior professionals annually from over 90 countries worldwide.

 As of 2018, the school has over 2,800 alumni from over 90 countries.
 About 80 per cent of its student body consists of international students with the rest from Singapore.

 In 2019, the school also published its revamped corporate video which promotes governance for the future as its main theme.

 The school is a full member of the Association of Professional Schools of International Affairs (APSIA), a group of schools of public policy, public administration, and international studies.